DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 * The Validate callout verifies signatures using x509v3 certificates that contain RSA public keys.
 The callout is not able to validate a signature using an embedded RSA key found in the signed document.
-(This is a reasonable feature enhancement; hasn't been requested yet.)
+(This is a reasonable feature enhancement; but it hasn't been requested yet.)

 * Every certificate has a "thumbprint", which is just a SHA-1 hash of the encoded certificate data.
 This thumbprint is unique among certificates.
 If the certificate is embedded within the signed document, then the Validate callout checks for certificate trust via these thumbprints.
 In that case, `accept-thumbprints` is required; You must configure it when using the Validate callout on a signed document that embeds the certificate.
-If you explicitly provide a certificate to the Validate callout via the `certificate` property, then this property is ignored, because the assumption is that if you specify the certificate, you trust it.
+When validating a signed document that does not embed the certificate, you must explicitly provide the certificate in the callout configuration via the `certificate` property.
+In that case the `accept-thumbprints` property is ignored, because the assumption is that if you specify the certificate, you trust it.
+It is not possible to check the SHA-256 thumbprint at this time.
+This is a reasonable feature enhancement; but it hasn't been requested yet.

 * With the `max-lifetime` property, you can configure the policy to reject a signature that has a lifetime greater, say, 5 minutes.
 The maximum lifetime of